eliza-commit5/cti-sector-threat-briefings-June2026/README.md

 Curated cyber threat intelligence briefings covering active campaigns, indicators of compromise (IOCs), and behavioral analysis for the **Energy / ICS-OT**, **ISP / Telecom**, and **Quantum** sectors — plus practical notes on leveraging AI in CTI workflows.

-Maintained by **[Your Name / Handle]**.
+Maintained by **Eliza / eliza-commit5**.
 Contributions, corrections, and source links welcome via issues and pull requests.

 ---